DeonisPN/js_advanced/readme.md

-George Ponamarev is my son.
+George and Alexander are my sons